AsimKhan2019/CodeLabs-UWP/README.md

 * For each module, go to the _labfolder_\CodeLabs-UWP\Workshop\ _module_\Source folder, rightclick on __Setup.cmd__ and click ‘Run as Administrator’.
 This installs the code snippets for the module.
 Do this for each module.

 * For module 2, install the __Ink Toolbar preview__.
-To install it, double click on _labfolder_\CodeLabs-UWP\Workshop\Module2-MorePersonalComputing\Source\Setup\ExtensionSDKs\InkToolbarPreview.vsix
+To install it, double click on _labfolder_\CodeLabs-UWP\Workshop\Module2-MorePersonalComputing\Source\Setup\ExtensionSDKs\InkToolbarPreview.vsix. _Note: This InkToolbarPreview is provided for this lab only.
+It must not be used for production code.
+It will be replaced by the fully integrated Ink Toolbar in future releases of the Windows SDK._

-* For module 3, you need the latest Windows insider Program Windows 10 update (14291 right now) and the 14291 SDK –and emulators
+* For module 3, you need the latest Windows insider Program Windows 10 update (14295 right now) and the 14295 SDK –and emulators

 * For module 3, you will also need to go into Visual Studio: Tools->Nuget Package Manager->Package Manager settings.
 In there, go to Package Sources and setup a local NuGet package source, pointing at the folder _labfolder_\CodeLabs-UWP\Workshop\Module3-ConnectedApps\Source\Setup\Nuget-local